-- Increase of container volumes, more containers per one ship (up to 10,000 reload containers) slow down pick-up process.
+- An increase in container volumes and more containers per ship (up to 10,000 reload containers) slows the pick-up process.

 - Labor disputes and strikes provoke further delays and congestion.